Scrum in Software Development – a better way of building products

 Generate required data

 - Improved quality of product development.
 Using Scrum enables you to generate the required methodology for developing complex products in a simple way.
-The software team receives real time input and feedback from the customers and using this, they are able to constantly update the system as and when required.
+The software team receives real-time input and feedback from the customers and using this, and they can continuously update the system as and when required.
 This provides room for improvement of the product quality on an immediate basis.

-- Faster delivery of project.
+- Faster delivery of the project.
 Compared to the traditional methodologies, Scrum is able to complete and deliver the projects about 40% faster to the customers.
-As just in time and real time updates are provided as the project is in progress, every change that requires to be done is executed immediately after the tester gets the information.
+As just in time and real-time updates are provided as the project is in progress, every change that requires to be done is executed immediately after the tester gets the information.

-- High return of investment.
-This happens to be a continuation of the previous advantage of Scrum offering delivering projects in decreased time to market.
-Few defects that you encounter might cost your heavily, but the same can be remunerated easily.
+- High return for investment.
+This happens to be a continuation of the previous advantage of Scrum, offering delivering projects in decreased time to market.
+Few defects that you encounter might cost you heavily, but the same can be remunerated easily.
 If there is a failure about to happen, it takes place at a fast rate, giving you the opportunity to save up on the cost you require to fix the damage.

 - Building team characteristics.
-Being a self-managed form of software development system, Scrum provides a chance for the members in the team to be creative and be hands-on throughout the project.
+Being a self-managed form of the software development system, Scrum provides a chance for the members of the team to be creative and be hands-on throughout the project.
 Decisions are taken by every individual on the team, thereby giving them self-sufficiency in doing the work.

 - Scalability.
 It can be difficult to scale an Agile/Scrum approach to large, complex projects.
-There are some models for doing that (Scrum-of-Scrums, LeSS, and SAFe are examples) but none of those are a cookbook solution that are easy to implement.
+There are some models for doing that (Scrum-of-Scrums, LeSS, and SAFe are examples), but none of those is a cookbook solution that is easy to implement.